-Row ID Notes b06, c06, Percentage of trips during non-commute / Saturday / Sunday hours vs. commute periods. d06 [FHWA2014a] 1.0.0 Assumption: 1 passenger per Vehicle for these hours. b09, c09, Assumption: Much lower than 65 percent passenger conversions to Shuttles due to lower d09 traffic congestion. b12, c12, Assumption: 2 passengers per Shuttle trip. d12 Non constant / Cotantar / Constant Clargella triangene to a floor discourse in a second b15, c15, Non-commute / Saturday / Sunday Shuttle trips are less than morning or evening commute d15 period Shuttle trips spread over more hours, so the Shuttle count during commute periods is sufficient to cover these hours.
-Shuttle trips per Shuttle = count of (Non-commute) or (Saturday) or (Sunday) Shuttle trips / count of commute period Shuttles. count of commute period shuttles.
+Row ID Notes b06, c06, d06 Percentage of trips during non-commute / Saturday / Sunday hours vs. commute periods.
+[FHWA2014a] Assumption: 1 passenger per Vehicle for these hours. b09, c09, Assumption: 25 percent, lower than 65 percent passenger conversions to Shuttles due to lower d09 traffic congestion. b12, c12, d12 Assumption: 2 passengers per Shuttle trip. b15, c15, Non-commute / Saturday / Sunday Shuttle trips would be less than morning or evening d15 commute period Shuttle trips spread over more hours, so the Shuttle count during commute periods would be sufficient to cover these hours.
+Shuttle trips per Shuttle = count of (Non-commute) or (Saturday) or (Sunday) Shuttle trips / count of commute period Shuttles.
 Assumption: Non-commute / Saturday / Sunday Shuttle trips are distributed evenly across all available Shuttles. f03 The average San Francisco Bay Area commute distance is 20.3 miles.
 This study applies that distance to all Shuttle trips.
 [Goldman2018a] f06 Average deadheading add-on factors: Uber and Lyft 58%; Uber 69%; RideAustin 35%.
 [Fried2018a, Mellor2019a, Wenzel2019a] With strategically-located Shuttles based on commuting and non-commuting travel patterns, deadheading should reduce.
-21.0 Assumption: This study adds 50% miles per trip for deadheading. f12 Assumption: This study adds a per day mileage range margin. f15 EV batteries should operate at between 10 percent and 80 percent battery capacity, or 70 percent usable capacity; target Shuttle range per charge = nominal range / 70 percent. £10 [Dickson2021a] f18 This range calculation is an engineering tradeoff across: a) maximizing the range to reduce the count of daily charging sessions; b) maximizing the range to enable longer Shuttle trips outside the Bay Area; and c) minimizing the onboard battery storage to minimize per-Shuttle capital equipment cost. h06 Cost addition estimates for full level 5 autonomous vehicle operation range from \$9,800 1100 through \$23,950 to \$50,000 per vehicle initially but could reduce to as low as \$1,000 to \$2,000 over time.
-[Faggella2020a, Keeney2017a, Shaheen2018a, Wadud2017a] over time.
-[1 uggenu2020u, reeney2017u, Shuheen2010u, Wuduu2017u] Assumption: \$25,000 additional per vehicle cost for full autonomous operation by 2030 plus \$10,000 for upgrades and other fees, total \$35,000.
-This conservative estimate far exceeds anticipated costs at economies of scale for autonomous sensors and computer systems, which could fall to as low as \$1,000 to \$2,000 per vehicle.
-[Keeney2017a] The 2022 Ford E-Transit cargo van MSRP starts at \$45,000; adding \$35,000 totals \$80,000 capital equipment cost per Shuttle.
+Assumption: This study adds 50% miles per trip for deadheading. f12 Assumption: This study adds a 50 miles-per-day mileage range margin. f15 EV batteries should operate at between 10 percent and 80 percent battery capacity, or 70 percent usable capacity; target Shuttle range per charge = nominal range / 70 percent.
+[Dickson2021a] f16 On average at 60 mph, a human-driven EV draws 20.76 kW (0.346 kWh per mile 60 miles in one hour.)
+On-board AI computer processing can draw up to 2.5kW for a prototype Level 5 vehicle, but will reduce to perhaps as low as 1kW.
+A conservative estimate for AI processing reduces range by as much as 12 percent (2.5/2076) [Rajashekara2024c, Zargary2023k] f18 This range calculation is an engineering tradeoff across: a) maximizing the range to reduce the count of daily charging sessions; b) maximizing the range to enable longer Shuttle trips outside the Bay Area; and c) minimizing the onboard battery storage to minimize per-Shuttle capital equipment cost.